madduck/click-async-plugins/README.md

 I hope you get the idea.

+There's also a "debug" plugin included, which allows interaction with the CLI as its running via key presses.
+Hit `?` to get an overview of commands available.

 Looking forward to your feedback.

 Oh, and if someone wanted to turn this into a proper package with tests and everything, I think it could be published to pip/pypy.
 I need to stop shaving this yak now, though.